Program: B.S., Public Health

 HSCI 345 Public Health Issues (3)

-HSCI 391 Computer Applications in Health Science (3)
+HSCI 391 Computer Applications in Health Sciences (3)

-HSCI 437 Strategies for Making Health Decisions (3)
+HSCI 437 Effective Strategies and Methods for Public Health Practice (3)

 HSCI 439 Community Health Action (3)